Please click each section heading for the full text of that section. Footnotes link to the bottom of this page.

 Ethnicity

-The most reliable source here is the Census.
-Ethnicity data is not collected in Scotland’s Mid-Year Population Estimates, though it does present data on country of origin.
+The Census is the most reliable source for ethnicity data, which is not collected in Scotland’s Mid-Year Population Estimates (though it does present data on country of origin).

 The most diverse wards in Aberdeenshire and Moray were Fraserburgh and District (10.5% ethnic minorities), Peterhead North and Rattray (9.9%), and Elgin City South (6.7%) and North (6.3%).
 Most of the ethnic minorities in these wards were of Eastern European origin.[5]